-This port uses a standard D-shell serial-port connector, labeled A on the rear of the server/workstation.
-You can attach a dedicated modem to the D-shell connector on the rear of the server/workstation to communicate with the integrated Advanced System Management Processor.
-For more information see "Serial port" on page 103.
+This port uses a standard D-shell serial-port connector, labeled "A" on the rear of the server.
+When this serial port connector is attached to connector I65 on the system boar, it functions as a dedicated Management port.
+In this mode, you can attach a dedicated modem to the D-shell connector on the rear of the server to communicate with the integrated ASM processor.
+For more information see "Serial port and connector" on page 94.